Wilderness & Kayak Adventure: Premium 7-Day Vacation Package

-- High staff to guest ratio
+- High staff to guest ratio and maximum 12 guests

-Back to Civilization (almost)…
+Day 6-7: Back to Civilization (almost)

-Upon return to Gowlland Harbour after the Orca Camp adventure, you return to the luxury of crisp linens and outdoor hot tub in the peaceful beauty of the Resort’s waterfront location for your final night’s stay.
-We can think of no better way to cap off an amazing wilderness experience!
+Upon return to Gowlland Harbour Resort after your kayak adventure, you’ll return to the luxury of crisp linens and an outdoor hot tub in the peaceful beauty of the Resort’s waterfront location for your final night’s stay.
+There is no better way to cap off an amazing wilderness experience!

-Book Your Time Away to Canada’s Wildcoast!
+Book Your Time Away to Canada’s Wild Coast!

-June – September (click BOOK NOW to see trip calendar)
+(click BOOK NOW to see trip dates)BOOK NOW

-Everything you need to know:
+Everything else you need to know:

 - Life at Orca Camp: relax, eat, explore